 Legionellosis is the term for infections caused by Legionella Pnuemophila with the best known illness being Legionnaires Disease.
 This is a type of pneumonia that principally affects people that are susceptible due to age, illness, immuno-supression, smoking and can be fatal.
 The bacteria can also cause less serious illnesses which are not fatal or permanently debilitating, but which can affect all people.

-Legionella can enter water systems and have no affect on people working or living in a building.
+Legionella can enter water systems and have no effect on people working or living in a building.
 A number of conditions are required to create the risk of Legionnaires Disease, there are:

 - Conditions suitable for multiplication of the organisms to high numbers, such as temperatures of 20oC to 45oC.